-La Rochefoucauld believed that without our own rapacious sense of vanity to spur us on, we’d be a hell of a lot quieter.
+La Rochefoucauld believed that without our own rapacious sense of vanity to spur us on, and our yearning desire for social approval, we’d be a hell of a lot quieter.
 But as long as there’s admiration to be had, we’ll capture it in whatever way that we can (provided it doesn’t offend anyone important).

 These assertions about our good natures may arrive with a painful sting, perhaps a righteous, offended position of denial.
 Other people may be so insecure as to behave in such sycophantic ways, but me?
 Pfft.
 Observe your behaviour more closely, and you may discover that the French philosopher is much more accurate than you’d like to believe.